syedsaqib2457/php-hash/guides/deploy-a-node.md

 - Ubuntu 20.04
 ```

-The system automatically closes and opens ports for each node process.
+The system API automatically closes and opens ports for each node process.

 This guide uses the following example data to deploy a node without any node processes.